ivan-tkatchev/tab/README.md

 `stdev Number -> Real` -- **Note:** this version of this function will mark the returned value to calculate the standard deviation when stored as a value into an existing key of a map.

 `string`
-: Converts an unsigned integer, signed integer, floating-point number or a byte array to a string.
+: Converts arguments to a string.
 Usage:
 `string UInt -> String`
 `string Int -> String`
 `string Real -> String`
 `string Arr[UInt] -> String` -- **Note:** here it is assumed that the array will hold byte (0-255) values.
 Passing in something else is an error.
 This function is not Unicode-aware.
+`string a, ... -> String` -- A polymorphic version that accepts values of any type.
+The resulting string is exactly like what would be produced on standard output.

 `stripe`
 : Accepts a sequence or array and returns an equivalent sequence except with only every Nth element.
 See also: `head`, `skip`.